25 Worst Mistakes That Sabotage Your Health

 There are tons of trendy detoxes and cleanses that promise to clean out your system of toxins.
 However, many can do harm more good.
 In addition to dehydration, they can starve your body of necessary vitamins and nutrients.
 "Detoxification approaches are more gimmicks than reality since the body knows how to detoxify itself," Dr. Hassanein points out.

-The Remedy Rx: Since the body naturally cleanses itself, help it out by drinking plenty of water and eating natural and healthy food.
+The Rx: Since the body naturally cleanses itself, help it out by drinking plenty of water and eating natural and healthy food.

 You're Using Or Consuming Anything That Isn't FDA Approved